 Administered online by the Oregon Board of Licensed Professional Counselors and Therapists, the Laws and Rules Exam is comprised of 28 true-or-false, multiple-choice and fill-in-the-blank questions.
 It is graded on a pass-fail basis, with at least 23 questions being answered correctly to pass.

-LPCs in Oregon can expect to pay the following fees for their license, renewal and examination:
+LPCs in Oregon can expect to pay the following fees for their application, license and renewal:

 LPC License Renewal: $125

 LPC licenses in Oregon expire annually.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-Oregon LPCs are required to complete 40 hours of CE during each two-year reporting period.
+Oregon LPCs are required to complete 40 hours of continuing education (CE) during each two year “reporting period”.
 That amount is prorated to 20 hours for licenses issued between 12 and 36 months before the reporting date, and is completely waived for licenses issued less than 12 months before the reporting date.

 At least six hours of CE focusing on ethics are required for every reporting period.
 The remaining hours may focus on any core content areas.
-(See “Coursework” above for specifics.)
-Unlimited CE hours may be obtained through attendance of college or university courses, seminars, workshops, conferences, training and home study.
+CE hours may be obtained through attendance of college or university courses, seminars, workshops, conferences, training and home study.
 Up to 20 CE hours per period may be earned through publication, professional presentations and leadership.

 For Counselors Licensed in Other States

 The Oregon Board of Licensed Professional Counselors and Therapists has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 This process is called “licensure by reciprocity”.
 Generally, applicants from another state must submit proof that their license is active and that their preparation for licensure is similar to the requirements set forth by the state of Oregon.

 Average Counselor Salary in Oregon